 Adjust your watering accordingly to balance water intake.
 Use smart irrigation controllers with adjustable real-time watering schedules.
 The sprinkler system can be managed through an app on your phone.

-JPO Lawn & Snow – Lawn Care and Landscaping Omaha
+JPO Lawn & Snow – Your Partner for Year-Round Lawn Maintenance in Omaha

 If you’re planning to aerate your lawn or need professional advice on how to maintain it, give us a call.
 We are a full-service provider of residential and commercial lawn care, landscaping, and snow removal services in Omaha, NE.
 Our mission is to provide exceptional service that exceeds our clients’ expectations and leaves them with a beautiful, well-maintained property year-round.
 We take pride in our work and strive to exceed our client’s expectations every time.